 This is how the VA clears injured veterans like McCollum from government benefit rolls.
 It’s how VA saves American taxpayers from the actual costs of military service and war.
 It’s the kind of crime lawless insurance companies commit when they fraudulently deny claims.
 This is why the VA has the blood on its hands of the thousands of American veterans who commit suicide every year.

 Here’s the deal.
 It’s not complicated: the business of the military is war.
 War is organized violence.
 Violence, if it doesn’t kill and maim the body, physically wounds the brain.
-Like an ice cube bullet, it leaves the hidden physical injury that cripples McCollum: PTSD.
+Like an ice bullet, it leaves the hidden physical injury that cripples McCollum: PTSD.

 McCollum’s injury is such an ordinary consequence of military service that in 2007 Congressional testimony Penny Coleman put the blame for America’s military suicide epidemic on cold hearted government policy that intentionally covers up inarguable truth: military trauma often does central nervous system damage that makes normal human function impossible and life itself not worth living.
 That’s why we shouldn’t call the self-murders of our veterans “suicide,” Coleman testified.
 Their deaths are more like “executions” or “euthanasia.”